Skip to Content

 Following the Meeting

-The staff will write the meeting minutes and the IRB Chair, Vice Chair, or member chairing the meeting will review and approve the minutes within five working days following the convened meeting.
-Within three working days of receiving the approved minutes, the staff will send correspondence to the PI documenting the Board’s actions.
-When modifications are required, the staff will pre-review investigator responses and will forward complete responses to the designated IRB reviewer.
+The ORRP and IRB leadership work together to prepare and finalize the meeting minutes.
+The IRB chair will review and approve the minutes within five working days following the convened meeting.
+Within three working days of receiving the approved minutes, the ORRP staff will send correspondence to the PI documenting the Board's actions.

 Reviews Performed Outside the Convened Meeting